-Messrs Grant and Hunt benefitted from fees paid in respect of independent review services that they carried out, or continue to carry out, on sections of Syndicate 2121's book of business.
+Messrs Grant and Hunt benefitted from fees paid in respect of independent review services that they carried out on sections of Syndicate 2121's book of business.
 It is a regulatory requirement that such reviews are performed by individuals who are separate from the day to day underwriting of the specific classes of business under review and have the necessary skills and experience to fulfil the independent review obligations.
+Mr Grant ceased to provide independent review services following his resignation from the ASML board.